asbl/miniworldmaker/README.md

 ---------

 <img align="right" src="source/miniworldmaker/resources/logo_big.png" alt="logo"/>
-MiniWorldMaker erlaubt dir 2D Miniwelten und Spiele zu erstellen.
+MiniWorldMaker allows you to create 2D mini worlds and games.

-### Eigenschaften
+### Features

-  * MiniWorldMaker unterstützt sowohl Pixel-basierte Spiele als auch Spiele mit quadratischen Zellen (z.B.
-Rouge-Likes)
+  * MiniWorldMaker supports pixel-based games as well as games with tiles (e.g. Rouge-Likes)

-  * Einfaches Erstellen von Animationen
+  * Easy creation of animations

-  * Musik und Soundeffekte
+  * Music and sound effects

-  * Integrierte Konsole für Ausgaben
+  * Integrated GUI elements like console for output, toolbar, ...

-  * Laden und Speichern in SQLite Datenbanken
+  * Load and Save to SQLite Databases

   * Open Source